Speakers League is a great fit for all of these types of organizations and individuals.

 3. Vocal Variety (5 – 7 minutes) The goal of the Vocal Variety speech is to use power, pitch, pace, and pauses to add meaning and interest to your message..

 4. Visual Aids (5 – 7 minutes) The goal of the Visual Aids speech is to use visual aids to help the audience members understand and remember what they hear.
-Popular visual aids include computer-based visuals, overhead transparencies, flip charts, whiteboards, and props used for demonstration.
+Popular visual aids include computer-based visuals, sharing from a device, flip charts, whiteboards, and props used for demonstration.

 5. Organizing (5 – 7 minutes) The goal of the Organizing speech is to organize the presentation into a logical order or format that is clear to the audience.
 (The speaker should provide his/her MLA formatted outline to the Chairperson and Evaluator before the speech.)